 The drive of my practice centres on an urgent need to review our collective relationship with the world we inhabit.

 I exhibit extensively, fundraise and lead projects, curate exhibitions, create work alone and in collaboration & lead community participation and education activity.

 I was elected an academician at the Royal West of England Academy of Art in 2016.

 Exploring the physical world is central to my practice, examining notions of ‘permanence and impermanence’ and ‘substance and essence’, including human and animal relationships with ecology and geology.
 Individual elements are often isolated or juxtaposed (e.g. rocks, swarms, cairns), expressing literal and metaphorical interpretations of places simultaneously.

-The interplay between the craft of creating drawings and paintings with the conceptual intent is crucial in developing Sara’s works beyond either purely aesthetic or wholly conceptual artefacts.
+My work is process-led; the interplay between the craft of creating artworks with the conceptual intent is crucial in developing my works beyond either purely aesthetic or wholly conceptual artefacts.
 The methods and materials used in making each work direct the outcomes in equal measure to the initial concept.